Self-Harm and Self-Injury: Everything from statistics to alternatives to how to help

 What is self-harm?

-Self-harm, also known as self-injury, self-mutilation, or more method-specific terms like "cutting" or "burning," is the act of purposely causing physical harm to oneself.
-It usually happens without the intent to die -- that is, not as a suicide attempt.
+Self-harm, also known as deliberate self-harm, self-injury, self-mutilation, or more method-specific terms like cutting or burning, is the act of purposely causing physical harm to oneself.
+It usually happens without the intent to die — that is, not as a suicide attempt, and is classified by the Statistical and Diagnostic Manual of Mental Disorders (DSM-5) as nonsuicidal self-injury disorder (NSSID).

-People who hurt themselves most often start as teens or young adults.
+People who hurt themselves most often start as teens or young adults, with adolescent rates of nonsuicidal self-injury being tracked at rates from 15% to 40% depending on the study.
+One extensive study from Sweden reports that girls are more likely to meet NSSID criteria “perhaps [because] boys traditionally are less inclined to acknowledge the emotional and motivational aspects of the diagnosis.”
 Because people who self-injure frequently hide their injuries from others, it can be difficult to identify.

 There are many different types of self-harm, which cause varying degrees of damage.
 All forms should be taken seriously.